 In order to comply with the capital requirements provided by the National Bank of Romania regulations, the Bank must record a capital adequacy ratio at least equal to the TSCR rate.
-Credit Europe Bank (Romania) S.A. has complied with capital requirements imposed by the regulator throughout 2020.

-The bank's capital is divided into 2 categories:
+Credit Europe Bank (Romania) S.A. has complied with capital requirements imposed by the regulator throughout 2021.

-- Tier 1 funds, which include authorized capital, capital premiums, reported result, legal, statutory and other reserves and other adjustments required by regulations related to items that are included in the regulatory capital class, but are treated differently than the capital adequacy calculation. - Tier 2 funds including subordinated loans, other long-term debts and other adjustments required by regulations.
+The bank's capital is represented by Tier 1 own capital, which include authorized capital, capital premiums, reported result, legal, statutory and other reserves and other adjustments required by regulations related to items that are included in the regulatory capital class, but are treated differently than the capital adequacy calculation.

-The Bank's capital adequacy situation at December 31st 2020 was the following:
+The Bank's capital adequacy situation at December 31st 2021 was the following: